Edwin Conant: Marriage and family

 Maria Estabrook (daughter of Joseph and Ruth Estabrook of Royalston, became Edwin's first wife in 1833.
 They had two children, Elizabeth Ann Conant in 1835 and Helen Maria Conant in 1837.

 On December 24, 1837, his youngest daughter Helen died 7 months after she was born.
 Edwin's Father Jacob, then Treasurer for the Town of Sterling, also died in 1837.

 Maria, Edwin's wife, was the next to perish.
 She died at the age of 35 on August 22, 1848, two days after Edwin's 38th Birthday.
 Edwin married again on January 29, 1850.
-His second wife, Elizabeth S. Wheeler was the daughter of a Unitarian Reverend Joseph Wheeler Jr. of Harvard.
-They were married for 29 years losing her in 1879.
+His second wife, Elizabeth S. Wheeler, was the daughter of a Unitarian Reverend, Joseph Wheeler Jr. of Harvard.
+They were married for 29 years; she died in 1879.
 After his second wife died, Edwin was left with only one immediate family member, his daughter Elizabeth Ann.
 She took over the caring of the household and lived with her father all of her life.

-Elizabeth Ann Conant
+Death of Elizabeth Ann

-Elizabeth Ann Conant died on December 4, 1883 at the age of 48.
-Worcester Spy reported “A light has gone out in many hearts with the death of Miss Conant, and some of us, even outside her home, cannot but feel that life is less worth living in her absence… In her was found a rare union of common and uncommon sense, of judgment in practical affairs, and thoughtful interest in the intellectual and spiritual questions which concern us all most deeply, of constant, untiring devotion to home duties, and earnest activity in helping the needy abroad, of a warm heart and quick sympathies, with a clear, penetrating, and cultivated intellect.
-To all these were added vivacity and courage, with a vein of fun also, which made her society a delight.”
+Elizabeth Ann Conant died on December 4, 1883, at the age of 48.
+The Worcester Spy reported "A light has gone out in many hearts with the death of Miss Conant, and some of us, even outside her home, cannot but feel that life is less worth living in her absence… In her was found a rare union of common and uncommon sense, of judgment in practical affairs, and thoughtful interest in the intellectual and spiritual questions which concern us all most deeply, of constant, untiring devotion to home duties, and earnest activity in helping the needy abroad, of a warm heart and quick sympathies, with a clear, penetrating, and cultivated intellect.
+To all these were added vivacity and courage, with a vein of fun also, which made her society a delight."